getbread/volusion_bread_release/README.md

 10. Once you've installed Bread Pay via SFTP, your Bread Pay Dashboard can be found at `your-store-url.com/v/bread/dashboard`.
 Switch out "your-store-url" for the homepage of your Volusion store website.
 Follow the steps for each the Bread Pay Integration fields below to finish setting up your store.

 **Notes:**
+Buyers will recieve a confirmation directly from Bread Pay when they complete checkout.
+If you would like to recieve a notification email when a buyer makes a purchase via Bread Pay, you can configure your email settings in the Bread Pay Merchant Portal under Account Settings > Email Notifications

 If the Volusion site being installed to does not contain a reference to a version of jQuery greater than or equal to 1.11.x in the window.jQuery variable, the following code must also be added just before the bread.controller.js script tag.

 ```html
 <script type="text/javascript" src="//ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js"></script>